 What to Serve Jerk Chicken Pizza With

-Serve this easy pizza recipe for lunch or dinner, or cut it into smaller squares to serve as an appetizer.
+Add a few more things on to make this a well-rounded meal or cut it into smaller squares to serve as an appetizer.
 It also pairs nicely with a leafy green salad, Grilled Corn Salad, or even Homemade Garlic Knots.

 Storing and Freezing